fidodo/dopc-task/README/README.md

 <http://localhost:3000>.

 # Manual testing the application

-On the Ui, you can input the values in the input fields, use "home-assignment-venue-helsinki" in the venue slug, Add cartvalue, it could be any number but not 0.
-The application will calculate and display the results.
+On the Ui, you can input the values in the input fields,
+- use "home-assignment-venue-helsinki" in the venue slug.
+-  Add cartvalue, it could be any number but not 0.
+- Click the Get location button, The application will calculate and display the results.
 The GetLocation button has a function that is used to get the location of the user.
 The application also uses the Google Maps API to calculate the distance between the user's location and the venue.
+- click on the button calculate
+- If the delivery is not possible, for example if the delivery distance is too long, the UI should shows error, with explanatory information

 # how to test using jest
 open another terminal and run the following command